harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 #### Story 10

-Multi-instances of VXLAN
+Multi-instances of VxLAN

-As Host Harvester Cluster can have multi isolated VLAN network, it is possible to have multi-instances of VXLAN on top of those isolated VLAN Network.
+As Host Harvester Cluster can have multi isolated VLAN network, it is possible to have multi-instances of VxLAN on top of those isolated VLAN Network.

 Challenges:

 1. Overlay IP allocation, can they overlap ?

-2. Is it allowed of cross VXLAN instance communication ?
+2. Is it allowed of cross VxLAN instance communication ?

 ### User Experience In Detail

-#### An example of VXLAN user operation
+#### An example of VxLAN user operation

-To now, the user will be able to use Harvester VXLAN network to create isolated Guest Kubernetes Cluster with following steps.
+To now, the user will be able to use Harvester VxLAN network to create isolated Guest Kubernetes Cluster with following steps.

 ```
 (1) Install Host Harvester Cluster, wait for it's ready
 (2) Create VLAN network on second NIC, say VLAN 5, IP DHCP from provider network, CIDR e.g. 192.168.5.0/24
-(3) Create VXLAN network on top of VLAN, say VXLAN 1, based on VLAN 5,  set CIDR, e.g. 10.0.0.0/8
+(3) Create VxLAN network on top of VLAN, say VxLAN 1, based on VLAN 5,  set CIDR, e.g. 10.0.0.0/8
-     VXLAN Local IP and remote peers in each NODE are fetched from APIServer.
+     VxLAN Local IP and remote peers in each NODE are fetched from APIServer.
-     Related VXLAN L3 Gateway and NAT are also deployed.
+     Related VxLAN L3 Gateway and NAT are also deployed.

 (4) Create a VNI, say 100, set CIDR, e.g. 10.99.100.0/24
-     VXLAN 1, VNI 100, the VXLAN tunnel in each NODE are established, each node has a VTEP instance, say vxlan_1_100
+     VxLAN 1, VNI 100, the VxLAN tunnel in each NODE are established, each node has a VTEP instance, say vxlan_1_100
 (5) Create a group of VMs, say vmg_1, the CNI is binded to VNI 100
      each vxlan_1_100 will have related forwarding db (MAC address of VM, local port/remote VTEP IP)
      selecting head end replication